Lina Krasnoroutskaya: Junior career

-Tennis career
+Professional career

+She turned pro in the following year, in 1999, and in her first WTA Tour tournament in Luxembourg, she reached the semi-finals with a series of remarkable comebacks over Magdalena Maleeva (trailed 6–3, 5–2) and Silvia Farina (trailed 6–0, 3–1).
+She then won her first and only victory in singles in a senior tournament, an ITF tournament in San Severo, Italy, beating Oana Elena Golimbioschi in the final, 6–3, 6–0.
+She was ranked No. 163 in her first season-ending ranking.

-After a successful year in 2001, when she reached the quarterfinals at Roland Garros (seventh youngest player ever to do so) and the Wimbledon last 16, as the world No. 34, she was badly injured at the 2002 Australian Open when she obtained an invite from Hong Kong Tennis Patrons' Association to play the Hong Kong Ladies Challenge after.
+After a successful year in 2001, when she reached the quarterfinals at Roland Garros (seventh youngest player ever to do so) and the Wimbledon Championships last 16, as the world No. 34, she was badly injured at the 2002 Australian Open when she obtained an invite from Hong Kong Tennis Patrons' Association to play the Hong Kong Ladies Challenge after.
 She was not effectively back until February 2003 when she climbed back up the rankings (reached 25th) after wins over Monica Seles, Elena Bovina, Nadia Petrova and then-world No. 1, Kim Clijsters.

 However, a shoulder injury at the end of 2003, then a liver condition in 2004, followed by stomach problems at the start of 2005 meant that she had considered (March 2005) whether to continue on the pro tour.
 In June 2005, she announced she would be returning, but that the return would be delayed until after the birth of her first baby in November 2005.

 Despite her injuries, she has earned almost $1 million in prize money, has represented her country at both junior and senior level, reached a WTA Tier I final in Canada (2003), a semifinal appearance at Wimbledon in the doubles with Elena Dementieva (having beaten the Williams sisters on centre court in the third round) and runner-up at the US Open in 2003 in the mixed-doubles with Daniel Nestor, who had three match points.

 She is a commentator on Russian TV, for NTV Plus.